johannesbuehl/johncg/README.md

 - client communication with osc over websocket?
 - add support for NodeCG
 - add CLI output to server
-- create dummy-sequence-items for unsupported ones
+- create dummy-playlist-items for unsupported ones
-- disable buttons, when no sequence is loaded
+- disable buttons, when no playlist is loaded
 - implement all countdown modes
 - countdown: save in server wether it is finished
 - client-messages: create message-log, group same